rafaelmaeuer/flutter_statusbar_control/example/README.md

-# Status Bar Manager Example
+# Status Bar Control Example

-Demonstrates how to use the `status_bar_manager` plugin.
+Demonstrates how to use the `status_bar_control` plugin.

 ## Getting Started